Shirish03/redesigned-adventure/patterns/sysmon-configuration-via-native-policy/docs/registry-based-sysmon-config.md

-# Registry-Based Sysmon Configuration via Group Policy
+# Registry-Based Sysmon Configuration via Native Policy

-## Background
+## Context

-Originally, Sysmon configuration updates were delivered as part of a deployment package that included:

-- Sysmon installer
-- Updated Sysmon configuration file (`config.xml`)

-These packages were rebuilt and redeployed whenever Cyber Operations released an updated configuration, typically on a monthly cadence.

-While functional, this approach introduced unnecessary operational friction and delayed the rollout of updated detection logic.
+Sysmon is a host-based telemetry tool that extends native Windows logging by providing detailed visibility into process execution, network activity, and other system behaviors.
+While the Sysmon binary itself is typically deployed once and remains stable over long periods, its configuration defines what is observed and how events are generated.
+As detection strategies evolve in response to new threats, environmental changes, and operational priorities, Sysmon configuration requires periodic updates to remain effective and relevant.

+In many environments, configuration updates are delivered alongside the Sysmon binary through deployment mechanisms.
+While functional, this approach can introduce unnecessary coupling between binary lifecycle management and configuration changes.

+This document describes a pattern that decouples Sysmon configuration delivery from binary deployment by leveraging Sysmon’s registry-backed configuration model and native Windows policy mechanisms.

 ---

-## Observations
+## Key Observation

-During analysis, it was identified that once a Sysmon configuration is imported, the effective configuration is stored locally in the registry rather than being continuously read from the XML file.
+When a Sysmon configuration is imported, the effective configuration is persisted locally in the Windows registry.
+Sysmon consumes this registry-backed representation at runtime rather than continuously referencing the original XML configuration file.

-Specifically:

-- Sysmon configuration rules are persisted as a binary registry value
-- This registry-backed representation is what Sysmon actively consumes at runtime

-This opened the door to managing configuration independently of binary deployment.
+Understanding this behavior allows configuration management to be approached independently from software deployment.

 ---

 ## Registry Location

-The Sysmon configuration is stored at:
+Sysmon configuration rules are stored at:

 - **Registry Key**
   `HKLM\SYSTEM\CurrentControlSet\Services\SysmonDrv\Parameters`